MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 ### Explain and guide

-Users can ask Chat with Copilot to expain a specific concept related to Business Central, like dimensions, or provide guidance on how to complete a task, like posting a sales order.
-Chat with Copilot search the official Business Central documentation, published by Microsoft, and provides an answer based on the documentation.
+Users can ask Chat with Copilot to expain a specific concept related to Business Central, like what are dimensions, or provide guidance on how to complete a task, like how to post a sales order.
+Chat with Copilot searches the official Business Central documentation published by Microsoft, and provides an answer based on the documentation.

 - Chat with Copilot uses Microsoft Learn Knowledge Service (not Bing web search) to semantically search only Dynamics 365 Business Central documentation on Microsoft Learn.